Dynamical hair growth in black hole binaries in Einstein-scalar-Gauss-Bonnet gravity: The model

 where the $r$ of Eq.~\eqref{eq:large_d_exp} is now replaced by the separation between $A$ and $B$, indicated by $d$.
 Note that the expansion in $1/d$ can be truncated at leading order for our purposes.
 The background scalar field felt by A, which we previously denoted by $\varphi_\infty$, is now given by the field produced by the companion object B, and vice-versa.
 One can search for a solution of the system of Eq.~\eqref{algebraic_system} iteratively.
 We are interested in the case in which two BHs without scalar charge in isolation acquire it in a binary system, which is the definition of DS~\cite{Palenzuela_2014}.
 The existence of a solution to Eq.~\eqref{algebraic_system} with non-vanishing scalar charges, at fixed separation $d$, would signal DS.
 To practically carry out this procedure, one has to first obtain a function $Q(\mathcal{S},\varphi_\infty)$, which depends on the specific theory of gravity.
 The total entropy of a BBH system, in principle should change as $d$ evolves.
 However, the inspiral can be modelled, as a first approximation, as an adiabatic process.
 For this reason, we will assume that the total entropy is fixed at different separations.

 Let us now consider the EsGB action

 where $\varphi$ is the scalar degree of freedom, $f(\varphi)$ the coupling function, and $\lambda$ the coupling constant, which is the characteristic length scale of the theory.
+In this work we will consider $\lambda$ to be of the order $\sim \mathcal{O}(10-100)\,{\rm km}$, which is the scale for which the inspiral dynamics of compact objects can be affected by the scalar-GB coupling.
+On the other hand, this is consistent with the choice of neglecting any non-trivial cosmological background for the scalar field at larger scales, i.e. $\dot\varphi\to 0$ asymptotically.
+This also ensures that the model we are considering is consistent with observational bounds from the GW propagation speed~\cite{Creminelli:2017sry,LIGOScientific:2017vwq,Gong:2017kim}.
 In this work, we will consider the coupling function

-where $\beta$ is an arbitrary dimensionless constant.\footnote{We note that DS with this coupling function was also briefly studied in~\cite{Julie:2023ncq}.} This choice is motivated by the fact that it allows for spontaneous scalarization of BHs, and the resulting hairy solutions can be linearly stable~\cite{Doneva2022BeyondTS}.
+where $\beta$ is an arbitrary dimensionless constant.We note that DS with this coupling function was also briefly studied in~\cite{Julie:2023ncq}.
+This choice is motivated by the fact that it allows for spontaneous scalarization of BHs, and the resulting hairy solutions can be linearly stable~\cite{Doneva2022BeyondTS}.
 That does not happen for simpler couplings, e.g. quadratic in $\varphi$~\cite{Blazquez-Salcedo:2018jnn,Silva:2020omi}.

+Moreover, the fact that this coupling function is not shift-symmetric ensures that different $\varphi_\infty$ represent solutions that are physically distinct.
+This would not be the case e.g. for the choice $f(\varphi)\sim \varphi$.
+We also stress the fact that the coupling of Eq.~\eqref{eq:coupling} is not motivated as the low-energy limit of UV complete quantum gravity theories~\cite{Becker:2006dvp}, but is mostly justified by phenomenology at astrophysical scales.

-We obtain spherically symmetric BH solutions by solving the equation of motion (see Appendix~\ref{Appendix:EOM}) with a shooting method, fixing the value of a scalar field at infinity $\varphi_{\infty}$, in a manner similar to \cite{Doneva:2017bvd}.
+We obtain spherically symmetric BH solutions by solving the equation of motion (see Appendix~\ref{Appendix:EOM}) with a shooting method, fixing the value of a scalar field at infinity $\varphi_{\infty}$, in a manner similar to~\cite{Doneva:2017bvd}.

 As anticipated, we model the inspiral as a quasistatic process, and we thus need sequences of solutions at constant entropy, for different values of $\varphi_\infty$, as done in ~\cite{Julie:2023ncq} (see \cite{Julie:2017rpw,Cardenas:2017chu,Julie:2019sab,Julie:2022huo} for further details on the fixing of the entropy).
 In EsGB gravity, the Wald entropy of a static BH is given by~\cite{Wald:1993nt,Iyer:1994ys,Julie:2019sab}